Canary Islands: Demographics

 The Canary Islands have become home to many European residents, mainly coming from Italy, Germany and the UK.
 Because of the vast immigration to Venezuela and Cuba during the second half of the 20th century and the later return to the Canary Islands of these people along with their families, there are many residents whose country of origin was Venezuela (66,593) or Cuba (41,807).
 Since the 1990s, many illegal migrants have reached the Canary Islands, Melilla and Ceuta, using them as entry points to the EU.
+A record number of 46,843 migrants, mostly from Senegal, Mali and Morocco, arrived illegally in the Canary Islands in 2024, up from 39,910 in 2023.

 Religion

 The Catholic Church has been the majority religion in the archipelago for more than five centuries, ever since the Conquest of the Canary Islands.
 There are also several other religious communities.

 Roman Catholic Church

 The overwhelming majority of native Canarians are Roman Catholic (76.7%) with various smaller foreign-born populations of other Christian beliefs such as Protestants.

 The appearance of the Virgin of Candelaria (Patron of Canary Islands) was credited with moving the Canary Islands toward Christianity.
 Two Catholic saints were born in the Canary Islands: Peter of Saint Joseph de Betancur and José de Anchieta.
 Both born on the island of Tenerife, they were respectively missionaries in Guatemala and Brazil.

 The Canary Islands are divided into two Catholic dioceses, each governed by a bishop: